borgmatic-collective/borgmatic/docs/how-to/backup-your-databases.md

 There are a few important limitations with borgmatic's current database restoration feature that you should know about:

-1. You must restore as the same Unix user that created the archive containing the database dump.
-That's because the user's home directory path is encoded into the path of the database dump within the archive.
-2. As mentioned above, borgmatic can only restore a database that's defined in borgmatic's own configuration file.
-So include your configuration file in backups to avoid getting caught without a way to restore a database.
-3. borgmatic does not currently support backing up or restoring multiple databases that share the exact same name on different hosts.
+1. borgmatic does not currently support backing up or restoring multiple databases that share the exact same name on different hosts or with different ports.
-4. When database hooks are enabled, borgmatic instructs Borg to consume special files (via `--read-special`) to support database dump streaming—regardless of the value of your `read_special` configuration option.
+2. When database hooks are enabled, borgmatic instructs Borg to consume special files (via `--read-special`) to support database dump streaming—regardless of the value of your `read_special` configuration option.
 And because this can cause Borg to hang, borgmatic also automatically excludes